gpoore/latexrestricted/README.md

   can be useful when the file system is not being modified and `kpsewhich` is simply returning values from its own cache.

-If there are errors in determining LaTeX configuration (for example, a TeX installation cannot be located), then `latexrestricted.LatexConfigError` is raised.

 ## Restricted file system access